rtmigo/pickledir_py/README.md

 if only one is requested.

 If we have more than 4096 items, it is absolutely certain that some of them are adjacent in the same file.
-With so many items, it's worth choosing a different caching solution.
+With so many items, the PickleDir may be not so efficient as database-based caches.